phucly95/git-ai/README.md

 This application streamlines Git operations through intelligent automation and smart suggestions.
 It helps developers manage repositories more efficiently with AI-driven insights and recommendations.

+## Additional Files

+- `sum.js` - JavaScript utility for calculating the sum of two numbers

 ## Getting Started.

 ### Prerequisites